pjbds/pjbds/README.md

 🤔 I’m developing some new projects to show!

-💬 Ask me about puzzles, enigmas & wordplays
+💬 Ask me about Azure AI and no-code cloud solutions!

 ⚡ Fun fact: I speak three languages and I'm currently learning a fourth